rajannpatel/Pi-Hole-on-Google-Compute-Engine-Free-Tier-with-Full-Tunnel-and-Split-Tunnel-Wireguard-VPN-Configs/CONNECTING-TO-WG-VPN.md

 sudo cat /root/wg0-client-1.conf
 ```

-The output can be copy and pasted into a blank text file on your client device, and this configuration file should be saved on your client device with a **.conf** suffix.
+The output can be copy and pasted into a blank text file on your client device, and this configuration file should be saved on your client device as **wg0-client-1.conf**

 ---